nograx/ioBroker.zendure-solarflow/README.md

 [![Donate](https://img.shields.io/badge/PayPal-00457C?style=for-the-badge&logo=paypal&logoColor=white)](https://www.paypal.com/paypalme/PeterFrommert)

 ## Changelog
-### 1.3.1-alpha.6 (2024-04-02)

-- Fix energyWh, energyWhMax and SOC in calculations if "Low Voltage Check" is not used, it will set the calculation soc to 0 if minSoc (discharge limit) is reached.
-- Fix missleading title in settings 'Username' to 'E-Mail'
+### **WORK IN PROGRESS**

 - Add calculation states for solar input 1 & 2
+- Add states for wifiState, hubState, pvBrand and inverseMaxPower
+- Rename missleading title for input field 'Username' in settings to 'E-Mail'
+- Fix energyWh, energyWhMax and SOC in calculations if "Low Voltage Check" is not used, it will set the calculation soc to 0 if minSoc (discharge limit) is reached
+- Fix password input in settings

 ### 1.3.0 (2024-03-26)